InsightSoftwareConsortium/ITKSphinxExamples/src/Filtering/Smoothing/MeanFilteringOfAnImage/Documentation.rst

-Mean Filtering Of An Image
+Mean Filtering of an Image
 ==========================

 .. index::